samuel-book/samuel_shap_paper_1/_sources/paper/6_appendix_md.md

 ## Machine learning

+All work was conducted in Python (v3.8).
+All code is available at: https://github.com/samuel-book/samuel_shap_paper_1

-Our machine learning model uses XGBoost (Chen & Guestrin, 2016).
-We used default settings apart from learning rate was set at 0.5 (see section below on *'Fine-tuning of model regularisation'*.
+Our machine learning model used XGBoost (*eXtreme Gradient Boosting*, v1.5, Chen & Guestrin, 2016).
+We used default settings apart from *learning rate* was set at 0.5 (see section below on *'Fine-tuning of model regularisation'*.

+Machine learning models were explained using SHAP (*SHapley Additive exPlanations*, v0.41, Lundberg & Lee, 2017).

 Chen, T. & Guestrin, C., 2016.
 XGBoost: A Scalable Tree Boosting System.
 In Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
 KDD &#x27;16.
 New York, NY, USA: ACM, pp. 785–794.
 Available at: http://doi.acm.org/10.1145/2939672.2939785.

+Lundberg SM, Lee SI.
+A Unified Approach to Interpreting Model Predictions.
+In: Advances in Neural Information Processing Systems [Internet].
+Curran Associates, Inc.; 2017 [cited 2022 Jun 17].
+Available from: https://proceedings.neurips.cc/paper/2017/hash/8a20a8621978632d76c43dfd28b67767-Abstract.html

 ## Feature selection